MHassan-Shirazi/MHassan-Shirazi/README.md

 <hr>
 <h2><b>About Me</b></h2>

--  I’m a **Second-Year Medical Field Student** 😁 But i am making my future in Data Science 🙂
+-  I’m a **Second-Year Medical Field Student** 😁 But i am making my future in Data Analyst 🙂
--  And also I’m a **Full Stack Web Developer** I love creating dynamic and user-friendly Web applications With Ai.
+-  And also I’m a **Web Developer & n8n Expert** I love creating Ai Workflows and user-friendly Web applications With Ai.
 -  Expanding into **Data Science, Data Analyst, Machine Learning, Deep Learning and Generative AI**.
 -  I Always learning and exploring new challenges.